Azure/missionlz-edge/Setup.md

 ### Requirements
 Currently this process is developed running Docker for Windows desktop with WSL enabled.
 While other setups may/should support running this same process certain commands might be slightly different to what is listed here.

-Tested environments:
+Tested environments: 2 Options
-- New container built from repo's container file
+- New container built from repo's container file - Following all steps below.
-- Windows 10 & 11 running WSL with PowerShell core installed (This requires running setup.ps1 in PWSH  which installs modified version of Syndication Tool)
+- Windows 10 & 11 running WSL with PowerShell core installed - Outside a container requires running setup.ps1 in PWSH which installs modified version of Syndication Tool and then following running download and import PowerShell scripts.

 ## Container \<create\>:
 Clone the repo and run the following from a command prompt in which docker client is installed and has access to docker service.
 Also run from repo's root directory.